 Last time, National’s technique started to crumble.
 We saw, for example, Don Brash admitting that he knew of the Exclusive Brethren’s links to his party and that they would be campaigning on National’s behalf.
 His admission was unexpected.
 His colleagues were flummoxed and flat-footed.
 It was a serious mistake and occurred just nine days out from polling day.
 Then, just four days prior to the election, Brash got into trouble on a visit to Te Wananga o Aotearoa.
 It was like a poor drive on the 12th followed by a shot out of bounds on the 17th.

 In contrast, Helen Clark’s coolness and confidence in her ability and judgment – honed over years of single-minded endeavour – shone through at the death.
 Labour’s billboards and broadcast advertising had been somewhat hazy (remember the baby held up by ribbons?).
-Clark decided to trust her judgment – her technique – and made critical changes.
-She demanded the advertising become simpler, focused, and tight.
-The message – it’s all at risk – was hammered.
-Labour came from behind in the last week.

 Our election is less clear-cut thanks to poll results which resemble the McCain campaign in their oddness.
 Two – TVNZ and Fairfax – are consistently reporting a National landslide.
 Two others – TV3 and Roy Morgan – are reporting a messy result which leaves the Maori Party in the position of king-maker.
 The less frequent Herald Digipoll falls into the former camp.
 Labour’s private pollsters – the respected Insight poll – fall into the latter camp.
 Essentially we have three polls reporting a National victory and three giving Labour a decent chance.
 Whatever National’s pollsters are reporting (this writer is not privy to any information there), the overall outlook is, at best, opaque.

 A friend of mine called Henry, in situations like this, likes to apply the loaded-gun-to-the-head test.
 If a fully-loaded gun was held to your head, you must correctly choose who will win the election.
 Get it wrong and the trigger is pulled.
 So, who would you choose?
 Most would pick National.
 Why?
 They’ve led all year, so a National win seems axiomatic.
 The tanking economy has to hurt the incumbent.
-And how many fourth term governments has New Zealand had?
+And how many fourth term governments has

 Yet, a week out from the last election, there were some in the Labour’s inner circle who were convinced Labour was gone and National was in.
 They were lucky Helen didn’t own a gun and apply Henry’s Test.